jw2249a/2017-bayes-audit/2017-code/README.md

 during the audit.

 Some elections have so many contests that the ballot is comprised of two or more separate "cards".
-We do not deal with this complexity; we assume in such multi-card cases that the cards for a single ballot are always kept together.
-(Obviously a false assumption in practice.)
+We treat this situation in the same manner as having a collection consisting of two or more ``ballot styles.''

 [Back to TOC](#table-of-contents)

 ## Auditing

-A post-election audit provides statistical assurance that the reported outcomes are correct (if they are), using computations on a small random sample of the cast paper ballots.
+A post-election audit provides statistical assurance that the reported outcomes are correct (if they are), using computations based on a small random sample of the cast paper ballots.
 Audits are often several orders of magnitude more efficient than doing a full manual recount of all cast paper ballots.